-Figure 2: Excalibur Use Case.
+Figure 2: Excalibur Use Case

 The series of each sub-image is stored in a 3D dataset with unlimited dimension corresponding to time.
 A virtual dataset presents the series of full images comprised of sub-images.

 DLS Use Case “Dual PCO Edge”

-The “Dual PCO” detector is described in the section 3.2 of [1].
+The “Dual PCO” detector is also operated by Diamond Light Source (DLS).
+For more information, see the “References” chapter on page 58.
 Data for a full image consists of 5 sub-images as showed in Figure 2.
-Each sub-image is stored as in use case 3.1 with one difference: each dataset is written by a selection that contains several consecutive sub-images.
-To optimize writing of compressed data the slowest changing dimension for a chunk can be set to a number of sub-images desired to be compressed and written with one HDF5 write call.
+Each sub-image is stored as in the Excalibur use case, use case 3.1, with one difference: each dataset is written by a selection that contains several consecutive sub-images.
+To optimize writing of compressed data, the slowest changing dimension for a chunk can be set to a number of sub-images desired to be compressed and written with one HDF5 write call.

-When written the data comprises of two groups of HDF5 files.
-Each group contains data for an image taken over the time from one camera.
-Sub-images are stored in the corresponding datasets as in the use case 3.1
+When written, the data is comprised of two groups of HDF5 files.
+Each group contains data for an image taken over time from one camera.
+Sub-images are stored in the corresponding datasets as in the Excalibur use case, 3.1.